Skip to main content

 Key Divisional Resources

-• Simplified Data Access: Clear request forms and decision trees make it easier to request the data you need.
+• Simplified Data Access: Clear request forms make it easier to request the data you need.

-• Responsible Governance: Published guidelines, steward listings, and the “honest broker” model ensure data is handled securely and appropriately.
+• Responsible Governance: Published guidelines, data steward listings, and campus collaboration ensure data is handled securely and appropriately.

 • Reporting & Dashboards: Tools and dashboards provide timely, actionable insights.

-• Survey Log & Horizon Calendar: Shared, form-based tool to support transparent survey planning.
+• Survey Log & Horizon Calendar: Shared, form-based system to support transparent survey planning.

 • Attendance Tracking Tools: Streamlined systems for capturing event attendance.

-• Terps Learn Everywhere Digital Badging: Leverage digital badges to enhance co-curricular learning efforts.
+• Terps Learn Everywhere Digital Badging: Digital badges can enhance co-curricular learning efforts.

 • Access DSA Resources by logging in with your CAS credentials.